MicrosoftDocs/quantum-docs-pr/articles/machines/qc-trace-simulator/index.md

 ---
 # Mandatory fields.
-title: Quantum computer trace simulator | Microsoft Docs
+title: Quantum computer trace simulator
-description: Overview of quantum computer trace simulator
+description: Learn how to use the Microsoft Quantum computer trace simulator to debug classical code and to estimate resource requirements of a quantum program.
 author: vadym-kl
 ms.author: vadym@microsoft.com
 ms.date: 12/11/2017